Links Between Phthalates and Diabetes/Obesity

-> In rats, exposure to phthalates during development negatively impacts the development of the small intestine (Setti Ahmed et al. 2018).
+Long-term chronic DEHP exposure induces obesity through disruption of gut microbiota in mice (Su et al. 2021).
+In rats, exposure to phthalates during development negatively impacts the development of the small intestine (Setti Ahmed et al. 2018).
 In mice, phthalates damaged the small intestine (Yu et al. 2018) and affected the gut microbiota (Lei et al. 2019).
-In rats, DEHP induced cholesterol imbalance and disrupted gut microbiota diversity (Yu et al. 2020), and in mice, DEHP also disrupts gut microbiota (Fu et al. 2021).
+In rats, DEHP induced cholesterol imbalance and disrupted gut microbiota diversity (Yu et al. 2020), and in mice, DEHP also disrupts gut microbiota (Chiu et al. 2021; Fu et al. 2021).
 Exposure to DEP (and other chemicals) during development affected the gut microbiota of rats in adolescence, although the changes diminished as the rats aged into adulthood (even when the exposure continued) (Hu et al. 2016).
 Exposure to MEHP during puberty, in combination with a high-fat diet, caused greater fat mass, higher total, HDL and LDL cholesterol, fat cell dysfunction, and a shift in gut microbiota composition in mice (Wang et al. 2018).
 The effects of phthalates on the gut are even seen in zebrafish (Buerger et al. 2019; Buerger et al. 2020).
 In zebrafish, for example, DEHP activated the gut immune system, affected gut microbiota, and caused changes linked to increased gut permeability (Adamovsky et al. 2020).
+Chronic exposure to DEHP at environmental levels significantly increased the body weight, length, and body mass index (BMI), especially in male zebrafish.
+It also disturbed bacterial composition and altered expressions of intestinal metabolites and immune and intestinal function-related genes (Jia et al. 2021).
 These changes in the intestine or gut are linked to diabetes (see the Diet and the Gut page).
 Interestingly, the effects of phthalates on lab animals can vary by strain/species, and one reason may be due to gut microbiota (Wang et al. 2020).

 Laboratory studies have established that epigenetic modifications caused by developmental exposure to environmental chemicals can induce alterations in gene expression that may persist throughout life.
 In the case of phthalates, some of these effects can be transferred from one generation to following generations (Singh and Li, 2012).